-If you are on the board of your organization, you can be held liable for defense costs resulting from claims filed against you.
+If you are on the board of your organization, you will be held liable for companies actions resulting in legal suits filed against you.
 Similarly, this can happen to other board members or senior officers in your company.

-In all such cases, there’s one thing that covers directors against a substantial financial hit – a Directors and Officers liability insurance policy in India.
+In all such cases, there’s one thing that protects directors against a substantial financial hit – a Directors and Officers liability insurance policy in India.